Consultative meeting on disaster risk reduction ends in Accra - Ghanaian Times

 “We must confront disaster risk reduction head on and move away from the talk shops because it has implications for the economy and the socio-economic development of our country so that we do not leave future generations with a destroyed Ghana,” he urged.

-Mr Wise Ametefe speaking on behalf of the Chairman of the CCCPSC-RIPS, UG, noted the need to address issues of inequity in “planning, mainstreaming development planning and infrastructure designs that rely on resilient flood indicators and other climate elements to reduce cost associated with disasters.
+Mr. Wise Ametefe speaking on behalf of the Chairman of the CCCPSC-RIPS, UG emphasised on the need to address issues of inequity in “planning, mainstreaming development planning and infrastructure designs that rely on resilient flood indicators and other climate elements to reduce cost associated with disasters.”

 He called for “rigorous scientific data which minimises barriers to science-policy outcomes” through stronger partnership to achieve goals 11 and 13 of the SDGs.